signalfx/integrations/collectd/Example/readme.md

 ![Example chart showing gauge.sine](http://fixme)

-The following conditions are cause for concern:
+The following conditions may be cause for concern:

 *You see a straight line instead of a curve.*